RangerMauve/hypercore-fetch/README.md

 `NAME` can either be the 64 character hex key for an archive, a domain to parse with [dat-dns](https://www.npmjs.com/package/dat-dns), or a name for an archive which allows you to write to it.

 The response headers will contain `X-Blocks` for the number of blocks of data this file represents on disk, and `X-Blocks-Downloaded` which is the number of blocks from this file that have been downloaded locally.

+### `fetch('hyper://NAME/', {headers: {'Accept': 'text/event-stream'}})`

+Using the `text/event-stream` content type in the `Accept` header will get back an event stream full of `change` events for every time a file at that path changes.

+This can be useful if you want to trigger a download every time a file changes.
+The `data` for the event will contain the version at the time of the change.

+This stream of data can be used with the `EventSource` in browsers.

+Currently there's no way to watch for changes to specific files, so that should be handled at the application level.

 ### `fetch('hyper://NAME/example.txt', {method: 'PUT', body: 'Hello World'})`